 Yesterday was mostly spent walking up to Victoria Peak with Oleg, a Russian from Vladivostok who’d locked eyes with me, which then obviously had to lead to a conversation.
 We planned to cross the river and walk all the way up and all the way back down, taking just under two hours each way.
 Before that though I needed to get breakfast/lunch, and I wanted to try the good-looking dumplings literally ten seconds away from the hostel.
 I didn’t realise until I bit into it that there was a thin broth inside, boiling hot, that burst everywhere, scolded my lip (I can still see/feel it the day after) and squirted all over Oleg.
 The laughter didn’t help my apology sound genuine, but then I left my water bottle behind so karma was pretty swift in that case.
 The walk started with many bridges and healthy chunks of motorway.
 Oleg and I passed the time by talking about Vladivostok and Russia in general.
 Russian-Chinese food is not great, apparently.
-Also, Putin and Medvedev don’t care at all about the Russian people and only want to line their pockets.
+Also, Putin and Medvedev don’t care at all about the Russian people and only want to enrich themselves further.
 Putin wants to change the constitution to extend presidencies to six years.
-Oleg actually says that the Soviet Union during the 70’s/80’s wasn’t too bad because the government actually cared about the people, unlike the government now.
+Oleg says that the Soviet Union during the 70’s/80’s wasn’t too bad because the government actually cared about the people, unlike the government now.
 St. Petersburg is better than Moscow, and Muscovites consider their city to BE Russia and Russia to BE Moscow.
 If you don’t enjoy certain drinks, you’re called a Belarusian (which means ‘White-Russian’.
 Belarus itself means ‘White Rus’.
 No connection to the drink unfortunately).

 The conversation carried us most of the way to the base of the mountain, where a few cockatoos chewed on leaves in a tree as we planned our route up.
 We were starting to leave the din of the city behind us, replaced by the songs of dozens of invisible birds, and the main road began to narrow more and more.
 We were already higher than most of the high-rises by the time the real climb began: a half-hour walk, up a 45⁰ incline, through tropical tundra, was not the best place to continue trying to talk together.
 We kept running out of breath.
 The walk altogether wasn’t too bad though, as the footpath was pretty well maintained.
 One mad guy was actually running up it, which seemed a bit try-hard to us.
 Eventually we reached ‘The Peak’, which isn’t actually the peak but just what the shopping centre’s called.
-Yeah, they built a shopping centre at the top of a mountain, hanging off the edge like melted cheese off a table.
+Yes, they built a shopping centre at the top of a mountain, hanging off the edge like melted cheese off a table.
 Which is probably why they added a pizza restaurant to the building to keep the theme.

-Oleg had a fag while I fetched a bottle of water, and once I was back, I suggested we walk round to Mount High West before heading to Victoria Peak itself.
+Oleg had a cigarette while I fetched a bottle of water, and once I was back, I suggested we walk round to Mount High West before heading to Victoria Peak itself.
 It turned out to be a pretty good idea in the end as the route meant we would loop around Victoria and detour to High West on the way.
 The path was also extremely flat which allowed us to focus more on nature and less on uphill lunging.

 And what a sight we were rewarded with!
 The slope down the other side of the mountain was steep at first and gradually levelled out into the smattering of skyscrapers on the coast.
 The foliage stretched out like a blanket, covering all in a lush, deep green on all sides down to the sea.
-Islands could be seen in the distance, although mist/pollution hung in the air and made the whole thing feel eerily like end of the world, like the ocean extended all the way to the land of wind of ghosts.
+Islands could be seen in the distance, although mist/pollution hung in the air and made the whole thing feel eerily like end of the world, like the ocean extended all the way to the land of wind and ghosts.
 Hong Kong was completely silent now, and one could sit in peace contentedly if they so wished.
 There were unexpectedly numerous playgrounds and workout areas on that walk.
 Tea trees, rubber trees with their roots drooping down, waterfalls slick with algae; it all felt so jarring considering how close to the city we were.
 But that’s what I mean when I say Hong Kong feels like it was built between nature.
 To have this piece of ostensibly virgin forest sitting comfortably next to one of the most densely-populated areas in the world is quite incredible.

-We missed the term for Mount High West and carried on back around.
+We missed the turn for Mount High West and carried on back around.
 Oleg and I tried to find a higher path to take that would maybe lead up to Victoria Peak, but the best we could do was a slightly higher vantage point.
 Walking around yesterday really made me sad that I can’t explore any of South-East Asia after this.
 I wish I were headed off to explore all those great places and walk through real jungles and discovering all the hidden villages and ancient monuments – at least that’s the fantasy I have in my mind.
 As it was, we took some great pictures of Hong Kong and made it back to the shopping centre, where we had a light dinner of massive greasy Burger King burgers.